Beta Site: This is a new site which is still under development. We welcome your feedback, which will help improve it.

 You can find out more about Ageing studies in your area through the Be Part of Research website.

 The NIHR Clinical Research Network (CRN) provides researchers with the practical support they need to make clinical studies happen in the NHS.
 This support covers every stage of research, from set up to delivery.

 We provide world-class health service infrastructure - research support staff such as clinical research nurses, and research support services such as pharmacy, pathology and radiology - to support organisations seeking to conduct clinical research in the NHS in England.
 Some of this research is funded by the NIHR, but most of it is funded by NHS non-commercial partners and industry.
-We also supported the set up and delivery of clinical research in the NHS through our study support service.

 We are committed to raising the profile of ageing research.
 Maintaining a high profile is key to generating and attracting more ageing research studies, including life-science industry sponsored projects.
 To date we have done this in a variety of ways, for example:

 The Ageing Specialty Group has representation from NHS regions in England, Wales, Scotland and Northern Ireland.
 Many of our members are nationally and internationally recognised opinion leaders and are experienced Principal Investigators who have participated in advisory boards at national and international levels.